Daniel Lewis Lee: Murder of Joey Wavra

 Lee met white supremacist Chevie Kehoe in 1995 and was recruited into a white supremacist organization known as the Aryan Peoples' Republic or the Aryan Peoples' Resistance (APR).
-On May 3, 1995, Lee was convicted of carrying a concealed weapon and was sentenced to six months probation.
+On May 3, 1995, Lee was convicted of carrying a concealed weapon in Martin County, Florida, and was sentenced to six months probation.

 Lee lost his left eye sometime before April 1996 when he was hit by a cue ball in a bar fight in Spokane, Washington, after he called a Native American a racial slur.
-He refused to wear an eyepatch and among his neo-Nazi skinhead friends gained a nickname Cy, short for Cyclops.
+He refused to wear an eyepatch and among his neo-Nazi skinhead friends gained the nickname Cyclops.